 What are the outcome measures expected as a result of the method of distribution?
-The State of Illinois will use the following HUD-determined Objective and Outcome statements for its CPD-HOME formula activities, expressed via the number of affordable housing units provided/preserved: Accessibility for the purpose of creating suitable living environments Accessibility for the purpose of creating economic opportunities Affordability for the purpose of providing decent affordable housing Affordability for the purpose of creating suitable living environments Sustainability for the purpose of creating suitable living environments Sustainability for the purpose of providing decent affordable housing Sustainability for the purpose of providing decent affordable living environments 10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+The State of Illinois will use the following HUD-determined Objective and Outcome statements for its CPD-HOME formula activities, expressed via the number of affordable housing units provided/preserved: Accessibility for the purpose of creating suitable living environments Accessibility for the purpose of creating economic opportunities Affordability for the purpose of providing decent affordable housing Affordability for the purpose of creating suitable living environments Sustainability for the purpose of creating economic opportunities Sustainability for the purpose of creating suitable living environments Sustainability for the purpose of creating suitable living housing Sustainability for the purpose of creating suitable living environments Sustainability for the purpose of providing decent affordable housing 10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: НОРWA Describe the state program addressed by the Method of Distribution.
 The HOPWA facility based program will provide rent and supportive services to persons living with HIV/AIDS.
 The Illinois HOPWA program eligibility is based on the 80% area median income.
 The individual requesting housing assistance must demonstrate a need for housing assistance.
 Funding will expand to outside the Illinois HOPWA jurisdictional area.